jmquigley/gadgets/docs/lib/treeview/Treeview.md

 #### Styles
 - `ui-treeview` - Root style applied to the SortableTree component wrapper.
-- `ui-treeview-container` - applied to a div that surrounds the tree control and the toolbar used to control it.. this is where the height of the control is handled.
+- `ui-treeview-container` - applied to a div that surrounds the tree control and the toolbar used to control it. this is where the height of the control is handled.
+- `ui-treeview-hotkeys-wrapper` - A surrounding `div` that is added by `HotKeys`.
 - `ui-treeview-toolbar` - applied to the search toollbar

 #### Properties